-Workplace violence is a terrible situation, but it can easily be prevented by taking certain measures that ensure your workplace will be non-violent.
+These statistics are a strong reminder that violence in the workplace is more common than we might think, but workplaces can take specific measures to prevent and lessen the impact of violence.
 When you know how to prevent workplace violence, you can be part of the solution and make your company a safer place for all employees.

-1. Create a policy that prevents harassment.
+2. Create a policy that prevents harassment.

-2. Create an effective line of communication.
+3. Create an effective line of communication.

-5. Encourage your employees to accept individual differences.
+6. Encourage your employees to accept individual differences.

-6. Prevent conflicts from turning into harassment or violence.
+7. Prevent conflicts from turning into harassment or violence.

 9. Encourage everyone to report any and all violent incidents.

 A great way to start preventing workplace violence is to establish trust between you and your employees.
-Ensure your employees of the confidentiality in which they can report incidents and assure each of them that no retaliation will be made against anyone reporting acts of violence.
+Ensure your employees of the confidentiality in which they can report incidents, and assure each of them that no retaliation will be made against anyone reporting acts of violence.